Power law rheology of generalised Maxwell and Kelvin-Voigt models: Generalised Maxwell model

-Figure \ref{fig2} (left) shows the elastic and viscous moduli, $G'_{GM}(w)$ and $G''_{GM}(w)$ for $\alpha=-0.5,0.25,0.5,0.75,1.5$, $\tau_{min}=10^{-3}$, $\tau_{max}=10^3$ (in arbitrary units), and $N=10^3$.
-To obtain them, we have used the sums of Eq. \ref{eq: G' sums} and \ref{eq: G'' sums}, together with the discrete relaxation spectrum defined by Eq. \ref{eq: general GM relaxation spectrum}.
-For $0<\alpha<1$, we recover the weak power law behaviours of Eq. \ref{eq SGM behaviour}.
-Outside this range, we have for $G'$ and $G''$ different power laws.
-For $1<\alpha<2$, we have $G'\sim w^\alpha$ and $G''\sim w^1$.
-For $-1<\alpha<0$, we have $G'\sim w^0$ and $G''\sim w^\alpha$ (this behaviour is observed near the glass transition of concentrated colloidal suspensions, and is associated with the slow relaxation modes caused by the cooperative dynamics of the opening of particle cages \cite{winter2013glass}).
-For $\alpha>2$ or $\alpha<-1$, only one mode dominates, corresponding to the minimum and to the maximum relaxation times, respectively.
-These behaviours had already been mentioned in the framework of the SGM model \cite{sollich1998rheological}.
-As these power law exponents (including those of Eq. \ref{eq SGM behaviour}) correspond only to an approximation (they would be valid for $\tau_{min}\to 0$ and $\tau_{max}\to \infty$), we show in Fig. \ref{fig3} the numerically converged (we have increased $N$ to verify it) computed values, established in the interior range $10^{-1}<w<10^1$.
-It is important to mention that the exponent of $G'$ is always greater than the exponent of $G''$, even in the region $0<\alpha<1$ (see Fig. \ref{fig4}), where they assume almost identical values.
+As it may be seen from this figure, we recover the global behaviour previously described in the analysis of the continuous relaxation spectrum.
+However, the referred power law exponents (including those of Eq. (\ref{Eq: Weak power law for complex modulus})) correspond only to an approximation (they would be valid for $\tau_{\min}\to 0$ and $\tau_{\max}\to \infty$), we show in Fig. \ref{fig3} the numerically converged (we have increased $N$ to verify it) computed values, established in the interior range $10^{-1}<w<10^1$.
+It is important to mention that the exponent of $G'$ is always greater than the exponent of $G''$, even in the region $0<\alpha<1$, where they assume almost identical values.
 This is a distinctive feature of the generalised Maxwell model.

 It should be noted that we have performed the same calculations for different numbers of elements.
 The possibility of changing $\beta$ allows us to have a good approximation of the power law behaviours even for a reduced number of elements ($N>10$).
+Nevertheless, as the number of elements diminishes, some oscillations of the elastic and viscous moduli start to appear.